 Gabriella Drouillard-Moser is a Licensed Clinical Mental Health Counselor Associate and a Licensed Clinical Addiction Specialist Associate.
-She works with individual adolescents, adults, couples, and groups.
-Gabriella works with couples to bridge the gap in communication that can result in a fractured marriage or relationship.
+She works with individual adolescents, adults, couples, families, and groups.
+Gabriella works with all couples (LGBTQIAP affirming) in all phases of their relationship to bridge the gap in communication that can result in a fractured marriage or relationship.
 She also specializes in group therapy, especially in treating addiction.
 Gabriella believes that group therapy can be incredibly influential in recovery especially for adolescents.
-Building a support network can make all the difference between relapse and long-term sobriety and is essential in building a community for adolescents to feel belonging and hope.
+Gabriella also offers career counseling from the lens of a counselor and the lens of a woman who was in the business sector for her first career.
 Gabriella uses a wide variety of interventions including cognitive behavioral, mindfulness-based, strength based, family systems and attachment therapies as well as Gottman.
 She believes in meeting a client where they are and using the treatment best fit for that individual.
 Gabriella is also open to integrate spirituality into counseling sessions upon client request.

 Kelly Poehailos is a Licensed Clinical Mental Health Counselor Associate who serves children, adolescents, and adults, with a special interest in trauma and maternal mental health.
 She is passionate about helping clients flourish by providing a safe and empathetic environment to grow and heal within their own life journey.
 Kelly has experience working with anxiety, depression, stress, life transitions, grief, trauma, and women’s/maternal mental health issues.
 She is certified in EMDR Level 1 and 2 and has an eclectic approach using a variety of evidence- based practices including: Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Person Centered Approach, Gestalt Therapy, Attachment Based Therapy and other trauma based therapies.
 Kelly believes in the integrated view of the human person, mind, body, and soul, and that each person is called to flourish and hope.
 If a client chooses, she is open to provide Christ- centered care upon request.